 You will need a photovoltaic array to capture the sun's energy, an inverter to convert the direct current (DC) produced from the photovoltaic cells into alternating current (AC) used by your home, and a house utility meter – called a net meter – that can record both the electricity produced from your home's power system as well as any power you may use off the grid.
 These three system components are then connected through a series of wiring.
 The photovoltaic panels are secured to your roof with panel mounts or are installed on poles that can be adjusted for sun angle.

-Probably not – a backup battery bank can add as much as 25% in cost to a residential solar PV system.
-It's not necessarily more efficient either – a same sized solar array will yield about 7–10% less energy if it's battery-tied than its grid-tied counterpart.
 Though you will remain tethered to your local utilities' grid, you will not have to worry about not generating enough power.
 You also gain the advantage of offsetting rising utility costs.
 Most solar photovoltaic experts do not recommend adding a backup battery system unless there is concern about a long utility outage or the residence is in a remote location.

 This is determined by three factors: your budget, your available roof space, and your electrical usage.
 An average residential system is 20 panels, or 4,600 watts.
 Contact Solar Connection's solar energy experts to learn more.